 - Music therapy

-You have come far in the process of being clean and sober, In order to attain success in terms of your rehabilitation, you will need to keep a few things in mind and put them into practice.
+If you have admitted your problems and sought help for them, you have made considerable progress toward becoming clean and sober.
+In order to attain success in terms of your rehabilitation, you will need to keep a few things in mind and put them into practice.

-Yes, there will be people who will distance themselves from you, who will judge you.
-But, in the same manner, there will be people who truly love and care for you, who will stick by you during those trying times.
-Be thankful for them and use them as motivation to not fall back into your past habit.
+Yes, there may be people who will distance themselves from you, who will judge you.
+But, in the same manner, there will be people who truly love and care for you, who will stick by you during trying times.
+Be thankful for them and use them as motivation to not fall back into your past habits.

 Letting Yourself Feel

-There is no easy route in this existence because if there was, life itself would be a dull, mundane experience.
-Just like good food, there must be a balance between sweet, sour, bitter and savory tastes.
+There is no easy route in this existence.
+If there was, life itself would be a dull, mundane experience.
+Just like good food, there must be a balance between sweet, sour, bitter, and savory tastes.
 This is what makes any dish appetizing and flavorful.

-Whenever you are faced with a difficult situation, you must embrace them and allow yourself to soak everything in.
-Life is about the ups, downs and sudden left turns.
-Do not let these feelings get the best of you, as these are just fleeting moments that will eventually pass.
+When you are faced with a difficult situation, you can embrace it and allow yourself to soak in everything.
+Life is about ups, downs, and sudden turns.
+Do not let these feelings get the best of you, as they are just fleeting moments that will eventually pass.

-In the past, you may have tried to mask these untoward feelings with the substances you were dependent on.
+In the past, you may have tried to mask such feelings by using substances and becoming dependent on them.
 But now, it is important for you to own and feel all your emotions.

-The first few weeks and months of sobriety will be difficult.
-You may think that the rehabilitation process comes to an end once you step out of those facility doors, but like any kind of treatment, you must subject yourself through thorough aftercare and start rebuilding your life and self-esteem.
-This should serve as a form of preventive maintenance, as you usher into your new life as a recovering individual.
+The first few weeks and months of sobriety may be difficult.
+You may think that the rehabilitation process ends once you step outside the facility doors, but like other treatments, you must make aftercare arrangements and start rebuilding your life and regaining your self-esteem.
+You could practice preventive maintenance to usher in your new life as a recovering individual.

-You would know that you entered a top-quality facility if its staff and personnel make the efforts to guide you through your release and venture back into the outside world.
-They should be able to give you further pieces of advice and guidance to make sure that you are indeed fully ready to begin your new life.
+Top-quality facilities have personnel who can guide you through your release from a treatment center and your re-entry into the outside world.
+The personnel may give you further advice and guidance to ensure that you are fully ready to begin your new life.

-Upon your release, you will be subjected to more forms of aftercare, which is a continuous process that you will likely go through for the rest of your life.
-This helps to reduce the possibility of relapse, which will bring you back to square one and beginning the rehabilitation process once again.
+Upon your release, you may encounter more forms of aftercare.
+In fact, aftercare may be an ongoing process that you practice for the rest of your life.
+Aftercare helps reduce the possibility of relapse, a lapse in sobriety that may cause addiction and require you to begin the rehabilitation process again.

-While it is not mandatory, patients are encouraged to help out others who are going through the same situation as you did.
-Many facilities offer alumni participation programs which vary from one to another, but most of these are commonly 12-step meetings, gatherings, and seminars that provide ongoing education to help those who are on their own road to full recovery.
+While it is not mandatory, rehab clients are encouraged to help others who are going through similar situations.
+Many facilities offer alumni participation programs that may include 12-step meetings, gatherings, and seminars that provide ongoing education to help those who are on the road to recovery.

-Giving back to the community you served in, should be another healthy way for you to keep yourself in sobriety.
-It will not only give you a sense of fulfillment, but it also reinforces the strong ideology that sobriety should be ruling your life, not any other substance that once caused it to almost be in shambles.
+Giving back to the community may be another healthy way for you to keep sober.
+It may give you a sense of fulfillment and reinforce the idea that sobriety should rule your life, not the substances that once harmed it.

-Once you have acknowledged that there is a problem, it will be easier to seek help and start the process.
-Getting to full recovery for addiction is a steep climb, but it does not mean that it would not be achieved.
-If you are ready to begin your treatment to a new life, do not hesitate to reach out to medical professionals and your loved ones.
+Once you have acknowledged that you have a problem, it will be easier to seek help and start the process.
+Achieving recovery for addiction may be a steep climb, but it is possible.
+If you are ready to begin your treatment and start a new life, do not hesitate to reach out to medical professionals and loved ones.

-Readiness to start your battle against drug addiction starts with the acceptance within yourself that you have a problem and you need help.
-The journey will not be easy but it’s going to be worth it.
-You are not alone in this battle as you have your support system and health professionals to guide you and help you succeed.
+Readiness to start your battle against drug addiction starts with the acceptance that you have a problem and need help.
+The journey will not be easy, but it is definitely worth it.
+You are not alone in this battle.
+Your support system and health professionals can guide you and help you succeed.